These Latin American athletes changed sports for politics

 It is worth mentioning that it is not always a negative thing to jump from sport to politics, the case of Urrutia in Colombia is a good example of this.
-Other examples can be seen in athletes of different sports who are ambassadors of UNICEF and other organizations that fight for human rights, which can enter into the field of politics, diplomacy and philanthropy.
+Other examples can be seen in athletes of different sports who are ambassadors of UNICEF and other organizations that fight for human rights, which can enter IGNORE INTO the field of politics, diplomacy and philanthropy.
 Among these athletes are Serena Williams and Lionel Messi who are ambassadors of UNICEF, according to information from the agency.

 For former goalkeeper Jorge Campos "it is not enough to be popular to be a politician," as he told the newspaper Milenio.
 However, the popularity of athletes has been and will continue to be used as an electoral tool, so the future must be to have athletes trained inside and outside the competition to be professionals.
 There are also good examples of them, such as George Weah who, according to the BBC, studied Business Administration at DeVry University in Florida.